cbiffle/brittle-kernel/doc/manual/kor/interrupt.rst

 An "interrupt" object represents a hardware interrupt, manages its enabled status, and generates messages when the interrupt occurs.

-The messages go to a "target" key, loaded by the Set Target method.
-The target may be null.
+The messages go to a "target" key, loaded by the :ref:`interrupt-method-set-target` method.
+The target may be :ref:`kor-null`

-The interrupt is initially disabled, so no messages will be sent until the object receives an Enable message.
+The interrupt is initially disabled, so no messages will be sent until the object receives an :ref:`interrupt-method-enable` message.
 (No messages will be sent anywhere *useful* until it also receives a Set Target message.)

 The interrupt is disabled when the message is generated, and remains disabled until the object receives another Enable message.
 The Enable message has the option of clearing any potentially queued interrupts that arrived while the interrupt was disabled, or leaving them enabled so they will be processed immediately.
+Whether the driver wants to clear pending interrupts will depend on the peripheral being serviced.

 Branding